NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-R-LiDAR_derived-data-products.md

 	#use the function to create the final CHM
 	#then plot it.
-    #you could use the overlay function here chm <- overlay(dsm,dtm,fun = canopyCalc)
+    #You could use the overlay function here chm <- overlay(dsm,dtm,fun = canopyCalc)
-    #but you can also just perform matrix math to get the same output.
+    #but you can also perform matrix math to get the same output.
-	chm2 <- canopyCalc(dsm,dtm)
+    chm <- canopyCalc(dsm,dtm)
     plot(chm)

 	#write out the CHM in tiff format.
 We can look at this in any GIS software.